 While the DSM’s creators intended it to function as a common language for researchers to use, it seems the manual has not accomplished part of its mission.
 According to many experts, DSM-5 does not provide a strong foundation for studying mental illnesses.
 The National Institute of Mental Health has rejected DSM-5 for research purposes and has shifted its funding away from DSM categories to more neuroscience-based sources.
 However, this announcement was not a rejection of the DSM outright.
 Instead, NIMH clarified that while the DSM may no longer be sufficient for researchers, it remains the gold standard for clinical diagnosis.

 Developments for the Next DSM

-One of the biggest changes for the next DSM is the shift in revision processes.
-The APA recognizes the need to be able to make more timely updates to the DSM in response to breakthroughs in research.
-The change from the roman numerals used through DSM-IV to the Arabic numerals in DSM-5 reflects the intention to publish incremental updates.
-We may soon be seeing a DSM-5.1, DSM-5.2 and more until enough incremental updates necessitate a whole new edition.
+One of the most substantial changes for the next DSM is the shift in revision processes.
+The APA recognizes the need to make more timely updates to the DSM in response to breakthroughs in research.
+The change from the Roman numerals used through DSM-IV to the Arabic numerals in DSM-5 reflects the intention to publish incremental updates.
+We may soon be seeing a DSM-5.1, DSM-5.2 and more until enough cumulative updates necessitate a whole new edition.

 The eight conditions identified as needing further study in DSM-5 are:

 - Internet gaming disorder

 - Neurobehavioral disorder associated with prenatal alcohol exposure

 Though these conditions do not have formal diagnoses in DSM-5, they will be the first up for consideration in updates to mental illness classification.
 The information on them is in the DSM to give clinicians more details that may influence the diagnosis of other conditions.
 For example, someone addicted to caffeine can only receive a diagnosis of a substance-related and addictive disorder, but the diagnosing clinician can gain more insight into the situation by reading the caffeine use disorder section.